 We collect and process various types of personal information, including basic information such as your name and contact details.
 Most of your information will have been provided by yourself or collected through your use of Council services.

-Shortly on this webpage you’ll see a list of services we provide.
+View the Council's departmental privacy notices.
 Under each service will be more information about how your data is processed, who we may share your information with and why.

 What is personal information?